mpc-bioinformatics/ProGFASTAGen/README.md

     --idc_use_percolator 0
 ```

-**NOTE**: This workflow defaults to an fdr-cutoff (q-value) of `--idc_fdr "0.01|0.05"`, reporting both FDRs.
+**Note**: This workflow defaults to an fdr-cutoff (q-value) of `--idc_fdr "0.01|0.05"`, reporting both FDRs.
 Arbitrary and multiple FDR-cutoffs can be set and should be changed to the desired value.

 ### Summarization of results